 Endoscopy may also be done to:

-- Check for an esophageal injury in an emergency
+- Check for an injury to the esophagus in an emergency.

-(for example, if the person has swallowed poison).
+(For example, this may be done if the person has swallowed poison.)

 - Collect tissue

-from inside the esophagus, stomach, or small intestine (gastrointestinal
+from inside the esophagus, stomach, or small intestine.

 - Remove foreign objects that have been